KubernetesKubernetes

 Some solutions you may try:

-• On Google Kubernetes Engine (GKE), use a node pool based on UBUNTU_CONTAINERD that works well with Docker DinD, even rootless
+• On Google Kubernetes Engine (GKE), use a node pool based on UBUNTU_CONTAINERD that works well with Docker DinD, even rootless.

-• Some Kubernetes clusters support only a root version of DinD; to make your Kestra deployment work, disable the rootless version using the following Helm chart values:
+• Some Kubernetes clusters only support a root version of DinD; to make your Kestra deployment work, disable the rootless version using the following Helm chart values:

 yaml